Mdlglobal-atlassian-net/cpp-docs.cs-cz/docs/standard-library/complex-functions.md

 ### <a name="parameters"></a>Parametry

-`complexNum` Komplexní číslo, jehož sdružené se vrací.
+*complexNum* komplexní čísla, jejichž sdružené se vrací.

 ### <a name="return-value"></a>Návratová hodnota